apache/doris-website/versioned_docs/version-2.1/admin-manual/memory-management/memory-feature/memory-tracker.md

 under the License.
 -->

-Doris BE uses Memory Tracker to record process memory usage, including memory used in the life cycle of tasks such as query, import, compaction, schema change, and various caches.
+Doris BE uses Memory Tracker to record process memory usage, including memory used in the life cycle of tasks such as query, load, compaction, schema change, and various caches.
 It supports real-time viewing of web pages and prints them to BE logs when memory-related errors are reported, which is used for memory analysis and troubleshooting of memory problems.

-The viewing methods of Memory Tracker, the reasons for excessive memory usage represented by different Memory Trackers, and the analysis methods for reducing their memory usage have been introduced in [Overview](overview) in conjunction with the Doris BE memory structure.
+The viewing methods of Memory Tracker, the reasons for excessive memory usage represented by different Memory Trackers, and the analysis methods for reducing their memory usage have been introduced in [Overview](./../overview.md) in conjunction with the Doris BE memory structure.
 This article only introduces the principles, structure, and some common problems of Memory Tracker.

 ## Memory Tracking Principle